nusmodifications/nusmods/MAINTENANCE.md

 - [ ] Update `website/src/data/academic-calendar.json` with data for the new academic year
 - [ ] Add announcement to website
 - [ ] Update academic year in `scrapers/nus-v2/src/config.ts`
-- [ ] Ensure that scraper is scraping next AY's data
+- [ ] Ensure that scraper is scraping next AY's data.
+You can do so by checking the locally published JSON files, or visiting `https://api.nusmods.com/v2/20XX-20XX/` (e.g. [https://api.nusmods.com/v2/2022-2023/](https://api.nusmods.com/v2/2022-2023/))
-- [ ] On server: Update academic year in `export/.env`
+- [ ] On Vercel or `.env`: Update academic year in export service's environment variables
 - [ ] Deploy! :tada: :tada:
 - [ ] Monitor Sentry and Messenger for issues